adarsharya-1997/duckdb-rbac/docs/sdlc/LLD.md

-│  Step 4: For each column referenced, check column access        │ │  └─▶ Compute allowed columns for user on table                  │ │  └─▶ If column not in allowed set: Error                        │ │  └─▶ If SELECT *, rewrite to allowed columns                    │
+│  Step 4: For each column referenced, check column access        │ │  └─▶ Compute allowed columns for user on table                  │ │  └─▶ If column not in allowed set: Error                        │ │  └─▶ (SELECT * already expanded by binder - all columns checked)│
 └─────────────────────────────────────────────────────────────────┘
                                 │
                                 ▼